 If you've written any kind of code, you've probably used an Integrated Development Environment (IDE), a Code Editor, a modal text editor or a normal text editor.

 The article is mainly focused on a modal text editor, Helix.
-However, to get there we have to understand IDEs, Code editors and then finally dive deep into helix editor.
+However, to get there we have to understand IDEs, Code editors and text editors first.

 Integrated Development Environment